Harmouch101/Zenoh-Face-Recognition/README.md

 ```bash
 $ git clone https://github.com/Harmouch101/Zenoh-Face-Recognition
 ```
-<p> At this point, you can excecute the following command to train the model:</p>
+<p> At this point, you can execute the following command to train the model:</p>

 ```bash
 $ python3 train_server.py